5 Large-Cap Stocks with High Dividend Payout Ratios

 The Procter & Gamble Company (NYSE:PG)

-The current payout ratio of 188% is significantly higher than the company’s five-year average of just 94%, which indicates a one-time spike due to distribution of assets in additional to earnings.
-Aside from the current high dividend payout ratio, Procter & Gamble’s operational and financial performance offers an image of stable growth company with steady long-term returns.
-The company has paid a dividend since 1891 and has boosted its annual distribution for the past 66 consecutive years Just over the past two decades, the annual payout increased 345%, which corresponds to an average annual growth rate of 7.7%.
+The current payout ratio of 56.8% is close to the normal range, but notable on this list due its status last year, when its payout ratio was well over 100%.
+Aside from the current dividend payout ratio, Procter & Gamble’s operational and financial performance offers an image of stable growth company with steady long-term returns.
+The company has paid a dividend since 1891 and has boosted its annual distribution for the past 66 consecutive years, making it a member of the Dividend Kings — a prestigious group of companies that have increased their dividend payout every year for over 50 consecutive years.

-In addition to the rising dividend income payouts, the company’s share price nearly doubled over the past five years and advanced 38% just over the past 12 months.
-With extraordinary asset appreciation and steady dividend growth, the company’s shareholders enjoyed total returns of 40% over the past year and 60% over the past three years.
-A share price correction in early 2015, limited the total return over the last five years to 56%.
+In addition to the rising dividend income payouts, the company’s share price more than doubled over the past five years and advanced 14.2% just over the past 12 months.
+With extraordinary asset appreciation and steady dividend growth, the company’s shareholders enjoyed total returns of 16.5% over the past year and 66.5% over the past three years.

 A high dividend payout ratio is generally a warning sign that the company might have to cut or eliminate dividend distributions altogether.
 However, investors should consider whether the high payout ratio is the only negative indicator among positive signs that otherwise show the security in a favorable light.
 In each of the stocks on this list, investors should keep an eye on the payout ratio to ensure that the situation is improving to be able to enjoy the rewards of total returns from these five securities.